hazelcast/hazelcast-nodejs-client/README.md

 }
 ```

-> **NOTE: If you have a Hazelcast release older than `3.11`, you need to provide also a group password along with the group name.**
+> **NOTE: If you have a Hazelcast IMDG release older than 3.11, you need to provide also a group password along with the group name.**

 ### Network Settings

-You need to provide the ip address and port of at least one member in your cluster so the client finds it.
+You need to provide the IP address and port of at least one member in your cluster so the client can find it.

 **Programmatic:**